Custom Website Design vs. Off The Shelf Web Templates – The Pros and Cons

 - There should be ongoing support from the company which built the site, in case you experience any problems.

-- A bespoke site will have a higher upfront cost than a template.
+- A custom website design will have a higher upfront cost than a template.

 - Automatic template updates aren’t possible but are relatively cheap to maintain, think of it similar to a car service.

 - It will take longer to design and build a custom site than working from a template.